Inside Balenciaga Fall/Winter 2026

 The opening sequence leans clearly toward the Demna era.
 Leather dominates the early looks, accompanied by oversized coats, dark palettes, and a styling vocabulary rooted in urban streetwear.

-Yet as the show progresses, Piccioli’s signature sensibility gradually surfaces.
+As the show progresses, Piccioli’s signature sensibility gradually surfaces.
 Draped dresses appear.
 Softer lines begin to interrupt the severity of the silhouettes.

+One is the Balenciaga shaped by Demna’s dystopian street culture.
 The other is the Balenciaga that remembers couture as a form of emotional architecture.

-Piccioli’s role in this season seems less about choosing between them and more about observing how they might coexist.
+Piccioli’s role this season seems less about choosing between them and more about observing how they might coexist.

 Silhouette emerges as the clearest organizing principle of the collection.